 ‘A Shropshire Lad’ is a David Austin Rose of immense beauty!
 Grown as a climber or large shrub at the back of the garden border this magnificent rose will continually produce large, fully double cupped and beautifully fragrant peachy-pink fading to cream blooms which are quite suited to a vase.
 The rose is healthy and robust – definitely worthy adding to your David Austin rose collection!

 Shropshire Lad was moved to a large terracotta pot too and will grow as a pillar rose.
-I’m looking forward to the peachy pink cup shaped flowers that will be visible from the lounge room and the strong fruity fragrance.
+I’m looking forward to the peachy pink cup-shaped flowers that will be visible from the lounge room and the strong fruity fragrance.
 The best thing is, apart from the delicate coloured blooms, it is almost thornless.
 The rose was named after a popular collection of sixty-three poems by the English poet Alfred Edward Housman, published in 1896.

-So the best spot has these favourite roses now; Graham Thomas, Shropshire Lad, Summer Sun, Diana, Princess of Wales and also Silver Jubilee rose, they can grow sheltered from the harshness of western sun and possible winds in the late afternoon.
+So the best spot has these favourite roses now; Graham Thomas, Shropshire Lad, Summer Sun, Diana, Princess of Wales and also Silver Jubilee rose, they can grow sheltered from the harshness of the western sun and possible winds in the late afternoon.
 It’s a very British backyard when you think about it but quite unplanned.

-‘Diana, Princess of Wales’ is really beautiful rose, bred by Keith Zary in the US and released in 1998.
+‘Diana, Princess of Wales’ is a really beautiful rose, bred by Keith Zary in the US and released in 1998.
 In some countries the rose is known as Diana and Elegant Lady, It is a Hybrid Tea rose in pinks and creams that will, after this season, have to be moved into the garden bed as it grows tall to 165 cm.
 After the death of Diana, Princess of Wales in 1997, this rose was chosen from a worldwide search and given the name ‘Diana, Princess of Wales’ as a charity rose.

 Lastly, the Silver Jubilee is a hybrid tea rose that is so stunning and never stops flowering.
 Rosa ‘Silver Jubilee’ was bred by Scottish rose breeder Ann G Cocker in Scotland before 1974.
 This rose’s prolific nature is impressive, and the colours are striking, ranging from a silvery deep pink to apricot, copper with hints of peach and very glossy dark green foliage.
 Described by Peter Beales as

 Spring is not far away and there is a lively taste in the air of things to come.
 With hardly an idle moment between pruning, feeding and weeding the existing garden and building the new potager garden it will be fantastic to stop and smell the roses once more.
-And, after this extended time at home it will be a treat to welcome Spring once again.
+And, after this extended time at home, it will be a treat to welcome Spring once again.

 All content Di Baker 2021